A new essay from the September issue of The Rotarian Magazine:

 “If you think about what’s going on inside someone’s head,” Fiske says, “they become a human being again.”

 Frank Bures is the author of The Geography of Madness and a frequent contributor to The Rotarian.
-This essay appeared in the September 2020 issue.
+This research was funded in part by a 2020 Artist Initiative grant from the Minnesota State Arts Board.
 You can download the article here: